rachel-o-donnell/Mythology-Quiz/README.md

 ## Wireframes:

-Wireframes were made with Balsamiq and can be found [here](assets/wireframes-new/) My original wireframes were for a game on the Celtic Wheel that would still have a game screen in the centre of an image.
+Wireframes were made with Balsamiq and can be found [here](assets/wireframes-new/) My original wireframes were for a game on the Celtic Wheel that would still have a game screen in the centre of an image but had a very different layout.
+This all changed when I decided to try using an API to generate questions.

 ---